 At least that was the simple explanation for my seizures.
 Deep down, maybe I was just a psychopath.
 But shouldn’t they feel nothing?
 It’s hard to explain your feelings to someone when you don’t even understand them.

 I felt something, so far, I knew.
-That hurt, and it scratched me, made me rush.
-Make decisions, sometimes even promise myself that I’ll start getting better tomorrow.
+That hurt, and it scratched me, made me rush for things.
+Make decisions, sometimes even promise me that I’ll start getting better tomorrow.
 But I won’t change.
 Thank God, my tomorrow’s self was just as lacking in drive as the self of which I swore it talked yesterday something about change.
 I was boiling on the inside and I took out all my steam at the first girl that wanted me.
-If I didn’t want one, I got drunk, went out, rabbled and roamed the streets.
-At home I seldom endured it and that it happened so regularly, I was only there when I had to.
+If I didn’t want one, I got drunk, went out, rambled and roamed the streets.
+At home, I seldom endured it and that it happened so regularly, was the reason, I was only there when I had to.

 I was at my best when I was at my worst.
 If my brain tried to compulsively distract itself from the fact that I’ll probably never be with that woman, the one I want to talk to for the rest of my life.